skip to content

 As an expert in Modern Chinese History, I am fascinated by three general issues in historiography and intellectual history in a world-historical context: What is the relationship between past and present in a modern society?
 What is the relationship between foreign knowledge and indigenous intellectual tradition in a country where nationalism increasingly plays a dominant role in shaping its political consciousness?
 And how have cultural, social and political conditions affected the production of knowledge in a non-Western society such as China’s during the twentieth century?
 With these questions in mind, I have developed a broad interest in issues of knowledge production, which includes the sociology of knowledge, postcolonial theory, and recent developments in world and global history.

-As a historian, I am the author of World History and National Identity in China: The Twentieth Century (Cambridge University Press, 2021).
+As a historian, I am the author of World History and National Identity in China: The Twentieth Century (Cambridge University Press, 2021) and of Global History in China (Palgrave Macmillan, 2024).
 I also co-edited Receptions of Greek and Roman Antiquity in East Asia (Brill, 2018) with Professor Almut-Barbara Renger at Free University Berlin.
 I am currently working on a book manuscript tentatively titled, "The Right to Talk about China: The Rise of Emotional Politics," as well as collaborating with scholars in Europe, America, and Asia on several projects on nationalism, historiography, and conceptual history.
 In addition, I am writing about world-historical analogies.

 Teaching responsibilities: